dhellmann/pymotw/PyMOTW/itertools/index.rst

 Filtering
 =========

-The dropwhile() function returns an iterator that returns elements of the input iterator after a condition becomes true false for the first time.
-It does not filter every item of the input; after the condition is true false the first time, all of the remaining items in the input are returned.
+The ``dropwhile()`` function returns an iterator that returns elements of the input iterator after a condition becomes false for the first time.
+It does not filter every item of the input; after the condition is false the first time, all of the remaining items in the input are returned.

 .. include:: itertools_dropwhile.py
     :literal: